Ihre Katze uriniert viel? Das steckt dahinter

 When should you see a veterinarian?

-If your cat urinates more than usual and suddenly displays other symptoms such as apathy, vomiting or diarrhea, you should not wait longer than 12 hours before visiting the vet.
-If the animal is fine despite the increased urination, observe its drinking behavior over three to four days.
+If your cat urinates more than usual and suddenly develops other symptoms such as apathy, vomiting or diarrhea, you should not wait longer than 12 hours before visiting the vet.
+If the animal is fine in addition to the increased urination, observe its drinking behavior over three to four days.
 To do this, measure the amount of water you give your cat and check 24 hours later how much water is left.
 This will help you determine whether your pet is permanently drinking more liquids.
 Make sure that the cat does not drink from other water sources and that only it has access to the bowl.
 The same applies to urine output: observe approximately how much urine is in the litter box.
 This is not always easy, but there is special litter made of plastic granules that does not absorb urine.
 This will help you roughly measure how much your cat is excreting.
 If the condition remains unchanged for three to four days, see a vet.
-Bring a urine sample, preferably your first morning urine, and report on the observations you made in the previous days.
+Bring a urine sample, preferably the first morning urine, and report on the observations you have made in the previous days.
 This will enable the doctor to make the most accurate diagnosis possible with additional blood samples and tests.

 Popular products